-Oriana Skylar Mastro is a Center Fellow at the Freeman Spogli Institute for International Studies at Stanford University where her research focuses on Chinese military and security policy, Asia-Pacific security issues, war termination, and coercive diplomacy.
-She is also Non-Resident Senior Fellow at the American Enterprise Institute.
-She continues to serve in the United States Air Force Reserve for which she works as a strategic planner at INDOPACOM.
-For her contributions to U.S. strategy in Asia, she won the Individual Reservist of the Year Award in 2016.
-She has published widely, including in The New York Times, Foreign Affairs, International Security, International Studies Review, Journal of Strategic Studies, The Washington Quarterly, The National Interest, Survival, and Asian Security.
-Her book, The Costs of Conversation: Obstacles to Peace Talks in Wartime, (Cornell University Press, 2019) won the 2020 American Political Science Association International Security Section Best Book by an Untenured Faculty Member.
+Oriana Skylar Mastro is a Center Fellow at the Freeman Spogli Institute for International Studies and Courtesy Assistant Professor of Political Science at Stanford University where her research focuses on Chinese military and security policy, Asia-Pacific security issues, war termination, and coercive diplomacy.
+She is also a nonresident scholar, Carnegie Endowment for International Peace and a member of the Council on Foreign Relations.
+She was previously an assistant professor of security studies at Georgetown University.
+Mastro continues to serve in the United States Air Force Reserve for which she currently works at the Pentagon as Deputy Director of Reserve China Global Strategy.
+For her contributions to U.S. strategy in Asia, she won the Individual Reservist of the Year Award in 2016 and 2022 (FGO).
+She has published widely, including in International Security, Security Studies, Foreign Affairs, Journal of Strategic Studies, The Washington Quarterly, the Economist and the New York Times.
+Her most recent book, Upstart: How China Became a Great Power (Oxford University Press, 2024), evaluates China’s approach to competition.
+Her book, The Costs of Conversation: Obstacles to Peace Talks in Wartime, (Cornell University Press, 2019), won the 2020 American Political Science Association International Security Section Best Book by an Untenured Faculty Member.
 She holds a B.A. in East Asian Studies from Stanford University and an M.A. and Ph.D. in Politics from Princeton University.
-Her publications and other commentary can be found on twitter @osmastro and www.orianaskylarmastro.com.
+Her publications and other commentary can be found at www.orianaskylarmastro.com and on Twitter @osmastro.

 Sub-specialties: China military strategy/operations/modernization, North Korea, South China Sea, Taiwan.